agrbin/snapscale-article/README.md

 **The distribution of data during prediction must align with the distribution of data during training.**

 I broke this principle multiple times.
 First, I thought that SVHN trained models would do a good job in recognizing scale weight measurement numbers.
-Lol, no. The transfer learning from the SVHN model to my problem space also didn't end up working.
+The transfer learning from the SVHN model to my problem space also didn't end up working.

 During display orientation detection, I broke this principle again - I thought that the model trained on upright display images would give a low score to input images that are not upright.
 The score was not low - it was rubbish, sometimes high, sometimes low.

-When it comes to the data collection phase, I think I got it right, at least in this principle.
-To collect the training dataset I built the application in its final form, with a fake model (myself as human labeller).
-Once the model was ready, I just swapped out the human.

 **Be evaluation driven.**